QuantumSimulator

 Creating a Bell state

-3. 3Apply CNOT with qubit 0 as control, qubit 1 as target.
+3. 3Apply CNOT with qubit 0 as control and qubit 1 as target.

-• Creating Bell pairs and GHZ states for entanglement
+• Creating Bell pairs and GHZ states, the standard entangled states

 • Quantum teleportation circuits

-• Oracle implementations in algorithms like Deutsch’s and Grover’s
+• Oracle implementations in Deutsch’s algorithm and Grover’s search

-• Universal gate set: {H, CNOT} plus any non-Clifford gate
+• Universal gate set: CNOT plus single-qubit gates can build any quantum circuit

-• CNOT = controlled-X; replace X with Z to get CZ
+• CNOT = controlled-X. Replacing X with Z gives the CZ gate instead

-• Three CNOTs can build a SWAP gate
+• Three CNOTs in sequence can build a SWAP gate

-• CNOT is its own inverse: applying it twice returns to the original state
+• CNOT is its own inverse: applying it twice returns both qubits to their original state

-CNOT is the bridge between single-qubit operations and multi-qubit quantum computing.
-Without it, qubits would be independent and no more powerful than parallel classical random bits.
-Entanglement is what makes quantum computing non-trivial.
+CNOT is the bridge between single-qubit operations and the full power of quantum computing.
+Without entanglement, qubits would be independent, and a quantum computer would be no more powerful than parallel coin flips.
+CNOT is what makes multi-qubit quantum computation non-trivial.

 Test your understanding